TYPO3-cookbooks/site-chefcitypo3org/doc/manual-steps.md

 Update all Plugins, i.e., a newer version of the Github and Pipeline plugins are required.

-### SSH Credentials for Gerrit
+### Gerrit Credentials and Trigger

-In order to let Jenkins connect to the main _chef-repo_ located in Gerrit, SSH credentials have to be added.
+* In order to let Jenkins connect to the main _chef-repo_ located in Gerrit, SSH credentials have to be added.
 Replace the contents of `/var/lib/jenkins/.ssh/id_rsa` with the RSA private key.

+* In order to trigger Jenkins, once a change is pushed, set up the _Gerrit Trigger_:
+  - Go to _Manage Jenkins_ and _Gerrit Trigger_.
+  - Add `review.typo3.org` as a new server.

 ### Chef User Credentials